case study

-I had developed a simple chart showing the device’s current user base.
-Then, I create a simple sketch to examine the screen view in various sizes and to visualise the view when we add the features discussed with stakeholders.
+A simple chart was developed to show the current user base by device.
+Following this, a sketch was created to examine the screen view across various sizes and to visualize the implementation of features discussed with stakeholders.

 Due to the fact that the platform is created for users with varying levels of experience and some features may not be consistently recognisable to all of our users, it is necessary to provide initial guidance and assistance.